Visit Beek-Ubbergen, Netherlands by JetSettingFools.com

 At the east end of Beek-Ubbergen, just meters from Germany, is Wylerbergmeer.
 The small lake is circled by paths, home to a variety of birds and has a sandy beach that we are sure is popular with kids in the summertime.

-#3 The Dutch Pancake House
+Dutch Pancake House

-Beek-Ubbergen is considered a small village, but the outlying villages are even smaller – and perhaps even more charming.
+Beek-Ubbergen is considered a small village, but the outlying villages are even smaller – and perhaps even more endearing.
 Either a walk, bike or bus ride away, these villages near Beek-Ubbergen are perfectly quaint!

 Persingen, Netherlands